 Hip Extension and Flexion

 Extending your leg behind you to push you forward develops your gluteus maximus.
-The glutes, along with the hamstrings, contract to extend your hip.
-The greater your degree of hip extension, the more work is performed by your glutes and hamstrings--sprinting will build these muscles more than jogging.
+The glutes, along with the hamstrings, contract to extend your hip, says ACE Fitness.
+The greater your degree of hip extension, the more work is performed by your glutes and hamstrings — sprinting will build these muscles more than jogging.
 When you swing your leg forward to take another step you use your hip flexors at the front of your hip and your rectus femoris, one of the quadriceps muscles.

-The muscles of your inner and outer thigh--your adductors and abductors--get a good workout while you run.
+The muscles of your inner and outer thigh — our adductors and abductors — get a good workout while you run.
 Their role is to stabilize your hips and stop your knees from dropping inward or outward.
-These muscles are working isometrically--they are producing force but not actually moving.
+These muscles are working isometrically — they are producing force but not actually moving.

-The muscles of your core--the rectus abdominus, obliques, erector spinea and transverse abdominus--all work together to keep your spine aligned as you run.
+The muscles of your core — the rectus abdominus, obliques, erector spinea and transverse abdominus — all work together to keep your spine aligned as you run, says Princeton University Athletic Medicine.
 Running gives your core muscles an effective workout through the consistent spinal rotation that occurs when your arms and legs come forward with each stride.
-Running on terrain and uneven surfaces also challenges your core as you work maintain your balance and stability.
+Running on terrain and uneven surfaces also challenges your core as you work to maintain your balance and stability.